 Disclaimer: Please note this blog post is outdated, as California has lifted all restrictions.
 It’s still a good idea to contact businesses before visiting, though, to confirm hours and reservation guidelines.

 It goes without saying, but if you expect businesses to follow the necessary health and safety protocols, you are required to exercise the same precaution.
 If you’re showing any signs of coronavirus whatsoever, you will be turned away.
-Some restaurants and wineries may even perform temperature checks (on employees and, in some cases, on guests) to further foster a safe environment.

 Whenever you’re in a public place, maintaining a distance of at least six feet from other people outside your party is required.

 Less contact with servers and tasting room hosts has become the norm.
 Don’t be surprised to find hand-held menus replaced by those posted on a chalkboard and other measures like contactless ordering from your phone, which limit interactions between customers and servers.
 Many Napa wineries and restaurants have implemented contactless payment systems for tastings, food purchases, and bottles to-go.